LIVENlab/WindTrace_public/README.md

 ### Calculation of Life Cycle Impact Assessment: lca_wind_turbine()

 LCA impacts of a park or an individual turbine of the park can be calculated with **lca_wind_turbine()**.
 It returns two dictionaries: the first one being results per unit and the second one being results per kWh.
 Default results are given per turbine.
-For the whole park, you must set the parameter 'turbine' to False.
+For the whole park, you must set the parameter `'turbine'` to `False`.
 _ReCiPe 2016 v1.03, midpoint (H)_ is the default LCIA method.
-It can be manually changed by giving the parameter 'method' another name of a method in Brightway.
+It can be manually changed by giving the parameter `'method'` another name of a method in Brightway.

 Here an example of application for the whole park: